sapcc/maintenance-controller/README.md

 ## Configuration

 There is a global configuration, which defines some general options, and the configuration of plugin chains via node annotations.
-The global configuration should be named ```maintenance_config.yaml``` and should be placed in the controllers working directory preferably via a Kubernetes secret or a config map.
+The global configuration should be named ```./config/maintenance.yaml``` and should be placed relative to the controllers working directory preferably via a Kubernetes secret or a config map.
 The basic structure looks like this:
 ```yaml
 intervals: